News|Videos|July 6, 2026

 Expert explains why Alzheimer disease remains complex, how biomarkers and imaging track amyloid, and what new anti-tau and anti-inflammatory drugs emerge.

-Psychiatric Times recently sat down with Oleg V. Tcheremissine, MD, who has more than 20 years of clinical and research experience, to learn more about the current Alzheimer disease landscape.
+Psychiatric Times recently sat down with Oleg V. Tcheremissine, MD, who has more than 20 years of clinical and research experience in neuropsychiatric drug development, to discuss the evolving Alzheimer disease treatment landscape and the opportunities emerging from recent scientific advances.

 Dr Tcheremissine is a professor and research director in the Department of Psychiatry and Behavioral Medicine at Atrium Health/Wake Forest Medical University-Charlotte Campus.